Affiliate links on Android Authority may earn us a commission. Learn more.

 There’s some question about the actual area of the sensor being used, however.
 Due to the limited distance between the lens and the sensor, the Pro-I can’t use 100% of the sensor’s dimensions.
 It’s using closer to the equivalent of 1/1.3 inches, which makes Sony’s marketing claims about the 1-inch sensor a bit suspect.
 This also helps explain the discrepancy between the Sony Alpha RX100 VII compact camera’s 20MP capture resolution and the Pro-I’s 12MP capture resolution, despite the sensor being fundamentally identical between the two.

-Sony has not responded to our request to verify this information, but the key takeaway here is that the effective sensor size actually matches the Galaxy S21 Ultra.
+Sony has not responded to our request to verify this information, but the key takeaway here is that the effective sensor size actually matches the Galaxy S21 Ultra of its time.
 Sony’s marketing here is a little questionable, to say the least.

 The wide-angle camera has a 12MP, 1/2.5-inch sensor with a 16mm equivalent lens and 124-degree field of view at f/2.2.
 The telephoto camera has a 12MP, 1/2.9-inch sensor with a 50mm equivalent lens and a 48-degree field of view at f/2.4.
 Last, the selfie camera has an 8MP, 1/4-inch sensor with a 78-degree field of view at f/2.0.
 Other than the size of the main sensor, most of this is par for the $1,000+ flagship course.